 When you get home

 After you wash your hands, don't forget about washing your produce.
 There have been no reported cases of COVID-19 being transmitted by ingesting food, but it's possible for the virus to live on surfaces.
-When you get home, scrub hard-skinned produce with a soft-bristled vegetable brush, using a little bit of soap and warm water.
-Other types of produce, like fruits or leafy veggies, can be soaked for about 15 minutes in soapy water.
+When you get home, scrub hard-skinned produce with a soft-bristled vegetable brush, using warm water.
+Other types of produce, like fruits or leafy veggies, can be soaked for about 15 minutes in water to get rid of excess dirt.
 Make sure to rinse them thoroughly before consumption.

 If you carried items home in reusable bags, make sure to wipe them down thoroughly, or wash them immediately, after returning home.